The face was changed, yet the hand was known.

 }

-Each platform key contains approximately 200 characters of horizontal whitespace before the command string, pushing the delivery URL entirely off-screen in the default VS Code editor viewport - a technique consistently observed across the Contagious Interview cluster.
+The raw task file uses horizontal whitespace padding around the platform-specific command entries, pushing the delivery URL off-screen during casual inspection in a typical editor viewport.
+Parsed command values do not contain leading whitespace; the concealment exists in the raw JSON line layout, where the platform-specific command lines show leading_ws=233.
 The close: true option causes the terminal to close immediately, leaving no visible trace of execution.
 The task label "env" and URL path structure (/api/settings/{mac,linux,windows,bootstraplinux,env,package}) are consistent across all prior campaigns - infrastructure rotated, routes did not.

 Task 2: install-root-modules - Path 2 auto-trigger